 If your legs have a dull, achy feeling or if your legs feel heavy and you just can’t get around the way you used to, it could be varicose veins.
 Also, if you have frequent leg cramps, it could be caused by varicose veins.
 Any time you have frequent pain or discomfort because of these veins, you should consult a physician.

-The causes of Varicose Veins
+The Causes of Varicose Veins

 Varicose veins can be traced back to age, weight, pregnancy, occupations that require long periods standing, or even simple heredity.
-And while the causes

 Can you have Varicose Veins in places other than your legs?